'Out of Control'. Feb 2026.

 We opted for out of control..

-Add in a young wing back who I imagine barely knew his team mates, with a left wing back who is now heading to Pisa, and a goalkeeper whose one training session was enough to trust him with the gloves for his debut, and as many Bristol City fans warned 'a clanger at a crossed ball', waiting to happen.
+Add in a young wing back who I imagine barely knew his team mates, with a left wing back who is now heading to Pisa, and a goalkeeper whose one training session was enough to trust him with the gloves for his debut, and as many Bristol City fans warned a clanger at a crossed ball waiting to happen.

-It’s a defensive unit, set up in a system of failure.
+It’s a defensive unit, set up in a system of failure, in an archetypal six pointer.

 After two minutes, you could clearly see Pompey had planned a simple route to navigate our defence, pop a pass in the hole vacated by an attacking wing back and see if our trio of experienced but moribund defenders could actually deal with it.